4neesh/DevBlog/src/posts/024_JavaGui.md

 <br>
 <h4>Adding a Table to the GUI</h4>
 <p>
-The JTable class from the Swing package will be used to create the table.
+The <code>JTable</code> class from the Swing package will be used to create the table.
 The JTable works similarly to a spreadsheet where each cell will have an x and y coordinate which is populated with data.
 </p>
 <p>
 The class <code>TableBuilder</code> will be used to create a JTable.
-It will contain a static instance of the table which will populate data through the JTable constructor that accepts (Object[][], Object[]) to define the data and columns:
+It will contain a static instance of the table which will populate data through the JTable constructor that accepts (Object[][], Object[]) to define the data and columns respectively:

 ```java{numberLines:true}
 public class TableBuilder{